putnich/SiMelo/README.md

 The dataset contains 17 instances, with compositions by Bach versus Mozart, as their style and epoch is opposed in music theory and practise.

 All melodies were transcribed to letter-duration notation.
 Also, the sheets are for violin, not for pianos, since accords make computability less possible.
-Sheets can be found at (8notes, 2017).

-Melodies are divided as follows:
+Melodies are divided as follows, with scale specified:
   * Melodies by Bach:
     * Prelude from Suite no. 1 for unaccompanied cello - C major
     * Air on G-string - A major